filipefborba/MarriageNSFG/project2/report2.md

 ![Cox model with agemarry](./figs/agemarry_cox.png)

 By using only the ```agemarry``` variable for the Cox regression, there is a substantial spread from the Kaplan-Meier function and 0.63 concordance-index. ```agemarry``` has a coefficient of -0.10.
 This gives exp(-0.10)=0.9 - about a 10% decrease in the baseline hazard, which means less at risk of the event (divorce) ocurring.
 By adding ```birth_index``` (decade of birth) and ```age``` (age of respondent), the model wasn't very different than the one just using ```agemarry```.
 With that, we can conclude that "age when first married" has a big impact in divorce rate.
-The more aged the woman is when first married the better, because it reduces the hazard of divorce by 10% per year for the model given.
+The model suggests that women who married later in life tended to have longer lasting marriages, reducing the hazard of divorce. by 10% per year for the model given.
 However, this conclusions are not very confident, the data is biased due to sampling errors.
 As more data is gathered, this effect will be less problematic, allowing us to have more precision in our estimates.

 ### Methodology